alexcg1/alexcg1.github.io/_posts/2021-09-22-image-encoders-part-3.md

 ## The Bloody Unexpected

 So assuming the transitive property, "Captain Picard" == "Doctor Evil" == "Kermit the Frog" == "Yoda".
 I'm baffled by this.
 I ran the tests several times to make sure I wasn't saving the output images from a previous search under the wrong name.
 But nope.
 This is really what came out.
-CLIP is discovering whole new connections in it's vector index, and possibly forming some demented meaning of life.
+CLIP is discovering whole new connections in its vector index, and possibly forming some warped meaning of life.

 <table>